- 3.1.1 Determinant

 $$ \mathbf{y} = A\mathbf{x} = \begin{bmatrix} 3 & 0 \\ 0 & 2 \end{bmatrix}\begin{bmatrix} x_1 \\ x_2 \end{bmatrix} = \begin{bmatrix} 3x_1 \\ 2x_2 \end{bmatrix} $$

-A subset of some set $U$ is just a collection of some of the elements of $U$.
-If all of the elements of set $A$ are also in set $U$, we denote that set $A$ is a subset of $U$ by
+A subset of a set $U$ is a collection of any of the elements of $U$.
+If all of the elements of set $A$ are also in set $U$, then $A$ is a subset of $U$, and this relationship is denoted

 $$ A\subset U $$